 [19] NIST SP-800-92: "Guide to Computer Security Log Management".

 [20] 3GPP TS 29.510: "5G System; Network function repository services; Stage 3".

+[x] O-RAN.WG11.SecReqSpecs.0-R003-v09.00 "Security Requirements and Controls Specifications"

 *** NEXT CHANGES ***

-7.5 Solution #5: Security log events collection for evaluation and monitoring.
+7.5 Solution #5: Security log events and counter collection for evaluation and monitoring

 7.5.1 Introduction

 This solution is addressing Key Issue #1: Data exposure for security evaluation and monitoring, aspect (2) "Architecture to be used for exposure of data collected for security evaluation and monitoring of the 5G SBA".
-It provides the means to facilitate collection of different security log events, either existing or new, and to facilitate export of log data to external security monitoring function as input.
+It provides the means to facilitate collection of different security log events and counters, either existing or new, and to facilitate export of log data and counters to external security monitoring function as input.

 The motivation for this solution is to use the existing practice of security monitoring as baseline for the study of standardization efforts.
-Current security monitoring in practice is based on the export of security log events.
+Current security monitoring in practice is based on the export of security log events and counters.

 7.5.2 Solution details